 Neurology surgeons diagnose, treat and prevent disorders of the brain, spinal cord, peripheral nervous system and the supporting structures for the nervous system.
 Surgery constitutes a large portion of their work, but they also examine patients and order diagnostic tests.
 Some types of surgery that neurology surgeons may perform include stereotactic radiosurgery, spinal fusion, brain surgery and endovascular surgery.

-The U.S. Bureau of Labor Statistics (BLS) predicts that the number of available jobs for all physicians and surgeons, including neurology surgeons, will increase much faster than average; the expectation is that the physician and surgeon category will grow 18% over the 2012-2022 decade (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) predicts that the number of available jobs for all physicians and surgeons, including neurology surgeons, will increase much faster than average; the expectation is that the physician and surgeon category will grow 14% over the 2014-2024 decade.
 Those employed in rural and other medically underserved areas are expected to enjoy the greatest employment prospects.
-The average salary for physicians and surgeons was $187,200 in May 2013.
+The average salary for all physicians and surgeons was $202,450 in May 2015.